 Homework challenges are half termly tasks in addition to the weekly homework.
-These challenges are set to encourage the children to explore different aspects of learning that will enhance and support what they are doing in school.
+These challenges are optional and aim to encourage the children to explore different aspects of learning that will enhance and support what they are doing in school.
 They are a great opportunity to show off some creativity.
-If the children complete any of the homework challenges, they will earn saves for the school shop.
+If the children complete any of the homework challenges, they will earn 'Saves' for our school shop, 'Seacombe Stores'.